Facelift & Neck Lift in Anchorage

 2 to 4 Weeks

 • Swelling and bruising will begin to subside, though residual effects may remain.
+You will gradually become socially presentable during this phase.

 • Gradually return to more regular activities and follow your surgeon’s advice on resuming normal routines.